 - optimise features and parameters of a given model in efficient way under given restrictions;

 - select the best classifier implementation amongst a variety of ML libraries (scikit-learn, xgboost, deep learning libraries, etc);

 - understand and apply principles of generative model design;

 Details on the school Machine Learning competition are provided on the dedicated page.

 We can provide a bit of subsidy for students who are not able to afford the full registration fee out of their own funds.
+Make sure you apply before the early registration deadline.
 See registration fee page for details.